status-im/nimbus-eth1/execution_chain/sync/snap/worker/download/storage/README.md

 cannot happen (is not allowed) because it would need a change the *storageRoot* field of the corresponding account record.

+In particular, after a state root change due to BAL forwarding, updating a a partial storage sub-MPT code would also require an update of the corresponding account record in order to fetch the current data via the *storageRoot*, which is stored in the account record.

-Instead, the whole account and storage sub-MPT (and contract code) must be deleted, and the account declared missing so that it can be re-fetched, along with the new *storageRoot*.
+Instead, before BAL forwarding the whole account and storage sub-MPT (and contract code) will be deleted, and the account declared missing so that it can be re-fetched, along with the new *storageRoot*.

-Currently, all partial storage sub-MPTs will be deleted before BAL forwarding takes place.
+So, all partial storage sub-MPTs and the corresponding account records will be deleted before BAL forwarding takes place.

 By prioritising non-empty partial storage sub-MPTs, it is expected that there is some reduction of downloaded storage slots that go to waste when preparing